Generic name: PROTEIN C 500[iU] in 5mL;

-In patients receiving prophylactic administration of CEPROTIN, higher peak protein C activity levels may be warranted in situations of an increased risk of thrombosis (such as infection, trauma, or surgical intervention).
-Maintenance of trough protein C activity levels above 25% is recommended.
+- Patients receiving prophylactic administration of CEPROTIN may warrant higher peak protein C activity levels in situations of an increased risk of thrombosis (such as infection, trauma, or surgical intervention).
+Therefore it is recommended to maintain trough protein C activity levels above 25%.

 Protein C Activity Monitoring

-Patients treated during the acute phase of their disease may display much lower increases in protein C activity.
-Coagulation parameters should also be checked; however, in clinical trials data were insufficient to establish correlation between protein C activity levels and coagulation parameters.
+- Patients treated during the acute phase of their disease may display much lower increases in protein C activity.
+In addition to protein C activity measurement, check the coagulation parameters also;however, data were insufficient to establish correlation between protein C activity levels and coagulation parameters in clinical trials.

 Initiation of Vitamin K Antagonists

-In patients starting treatment with oral anticoagulants belonging to the class of vitamin K antagonists, a transient hypercoagulable state may arise before the desired anticoagulant effect becomes apparent.
-This transient effect may be explained by the fact that protein C, itself a vitamin K-dependent plasma protein, has a shorter half-life than most of the vitamin K-dependent proteins (i.e. Factor II, IX and X).
+- In patients starting treatment with oral anticoagulants belonging to the class of vitamin K antagonists, a transient hypercoagulable state may arise before the desired anticoagulant effect becomes apparent.
+This transient effect may be because protein C, a vitamin K-dependent plasma protein, has a shorter half-life than most of the vitamin K-dependent proteins (i.e., Factor II, IX, and X).

-In the initial phase of treatment, the activity of protein C is more rapidly suppressed than that of the procoagulant factors.
-For this reason, if the patient is switched to oral anticoagulants, protein C replacement must be continued until stable anticoagulation is obtained.
+- In the initial phase of treatment, the protein C activity is more rapidly suppressed than that of the procoagulant factors.
+For this reason, if the patient switched to oral anticoagulants, they must continue protein C replacement until stable anticoagulation is obtained.
 Although warfarin-induced skin necrosis can occur in any patient during the initiation of treatment with oral anticoagulant therapy, individuals with severe congenital protein C deficiency are particularly at risk.